Event Listeners

 event.stopPropagation()

-event.stopPropagation() method stops propagation of event from child to parent in bubbling, or from parent to child in case of capturing.
+The event.stopPropagation() method stops propagation of an event from child to parent in bubbling, or from parent to child in the case of capturing.

 event.stopPropagation in bubbling

-event.stopPropagation() in bubbling stop propagation of event from child to parent node.
-In short, child event will triggered, but parent event won't.
+event.stopPropagation() in bubbling stops propagation of an event from the child to the parent node.
+In short, the child event will be triggered, but the parent event won't.

 <div id="div3">